buoi/conditional-face-GAN/README.md

 # conditional-face-GAN
 Attribute conditional face generation with ACGAN in keras; GPU computation of FID and attribute metrics.
+In depth description here: [project_report.pdf](project_report.pdf) file.

 `attribute_conditional_gan.ipynb`
 is a self contained notebook for the training of models with different image resolution and number of attributes .